SamagraX-Stencil/stencil-web/CONTRIBUTION.md

  ## Introduction

 `Stencil UI` is a robust, open-source development UI library designed to revolutionize the creation of scalable and secure Web applications.
-Stencil UI is the a set of molecules which turns makes easier to use the common UI components into  production-ready code in a few minutes.
-We make our applications development easier with it, ensuring consistency, predictability, and adherence to the highest standards with code that’s built to scale.
+Stencil UI is the set of molecules which turns makes it easier to use the common UI components in  production-ready code in a few minutes.
+We make our application development easier with it, ensuring consistency, predictability, and adherence to the highest standards with code that’s built to scale.

 Our user-friendly interface fosters seamless integration with APIs, data models, databases, authentication, and authorization.
 Built on a flexible, plugin-based architecture, Amplication allows effortless customization of the code and offers a diverse range of integrations.